KitQuietDev/rMeta/README.md

 - **Private.** It will **never** send your data anywhere.
 Everything is stored in a temporary workspace.
 You have full control.
 - **Secure.** rMeta can generate SHA256 hashfiles AND use your GPG public key to encrypt files at runtime.

-# ✨ What Changed in v0.2.0

-### You’re not imagining it: this release is a *full* renovation.
-Here’s what’s new:

-- ✅ **App Overhaul:** app.py now acts as a lightweight async router and message dispatcher.
-Handlers now...handle...validation, security functions, and metadata stripping; leaving app.py to route with the kind of speed that should probably be regulated.
-- ✅ **Handler Logic Hardened:** DOCX, PDF, XLSX, HEIC, CSV/TXT — every handler now handles its own validation, logging, scrubbing, and error throwing.
-- ✅ **PII Detection:** Scans files for possible personally identifiable information and warns when found.
-- ✅ **HEIC Support:** Those weird .heic images?
-Now scrubbed and automatically converted to .jpeg, with dynamic UI warnings to let you know.
-- ✅ **Smart Messaging:** Each handler can now suggest feedback (like format warnings) through a new method.
-The app picks them up and shows them cleanly in the UI.
-- ✅ **Repo Hygiene Fixes:** We finally kicked out rogue .pyc files, and .gitignore actually ignores what it’s supposed to.
-The shame is gone.

 # 🗂️ File Types Supported

 - **JPEG** (Cleaned in-place)